How much does an AC evaporator coil replacement cost?

 Cooling or heat pump evaporator coil replacement cost factors

-The following factors have the biggest impact on the cost to replace an AC evaporator coil:
+The following factors have the biggest impact on the replacement cost:

-- Unit size – The evaporator coil must match the AC system's size in tons and SEER, and coil prices increase with size.
+Unit size – Evaporator coil prices increase with size.

-- Brand – Top brands like Carrier, Lennox, and Rheem typically cost more to replace.
+Brand – Coils from top brands like Carrier, Lennox, and Rheem typically cost more to replace.

 HVAC coil replacement cost by type

-- A-coils feature two slab fins arranged in an A-shape like a tent and are the most common style used in homes.
+A-coils feature two slab fins arranged in an A-shape like a tent.
+A-coils are the most common style used in homes.